-Trustees are subject to the Trust Deed and the Trustee Act 1956.
+The Trustees are subject to the Trust Deed and the Trustee Act 1956.
+The Trustees are responsible for the allocation of Appeal funds to support earthquake recovery initiatives.
 There are three Trustees.
-The Trustees are responsible for the allocation of Appeal funds to support earthquake recovery initiatives.
-The Secretary for Internal Affairs and the Secretary to the Treasury are positions held by the chief executives of those government departments, and are not political appointments.
+Two of the Trustees are the Secretary to the Treasury and Secretary for Internal Affairs, which are positions held by the Chief Executives of those government departments.
+An independent Trustee, who acts as the Chair, was appointed by the Ministers of Finance and Internal Affairs.